djaus2/DNETCoreGPIO/README.md

 1. Led and Button press
 2. Temperature with BMP180 sensor
 3. Temperature and Hunidity with DHTxx sensor
+4. Temperature and Humidity with DHTxx sensor using 1-Wire
+5. LED driven by Software PWM.

 To run ```./DNETCoreGPIO  n``` on Raspian or ```.\DNETCoreGPIO  n``` in a PowerShell windows on IoT-Core,  where **n is 1,2 or 3** as above<br>
 Only 1 has been tested.